Online account security

 - The address used by a counterfeit site may be very similar to our genuine website addresses.
 Look closely for spelling differences or the use of symbols, e.g. www.mdna.co.uk, firstname.lastname@example.org or www.verify-mbna.co.uk.

 - Hidden addresses - rest your cursor over a link in an email (but don't click on it) and a box will pop up showing you the link destination - do you recognise it as a legitimate address?
-If not it could suggest that the sender has something to hide.
+If not, it might mean the sender’s got something to hide.

 How to protect yourself

-- Do not reply to emails that ask you to provide personal information or verify your account.
-MBNA and our credit card affinities will never request sensitive information in any unsecured communications such as email.
+- Don’t reply to emails asking you to provide personal information or verify your account.
+We’ll never request sensitive information in unsecured communications like email.

-- So you know emails we send you are genuinely from us, we'll always quote the last four digits of your account number.
+- So you know emails we send you are genuine, we'll always quote the last 4 digits of your account number and / or part of your post code.
 We'll also always greet you personally with your title and surname.
-It is important to keep your personal details up to date.
-If your personal details change, let us know so that we can update our records and contact you as soon as possible if we suspect that your account is being abused.
-You can make your changes on our Online Card Services.
+If your personal details change, let us know so we can update our records and contact you as soon as possible if we suspect your account is being abused.
+You can make any changes at Online Card Services.

-- If you move house (even if it's only temporary), tell your bank, credit card and utility providers.
-Use the Royal Mail Redirection service and consider registering with the mail preference service at www.mpsonline.org.uk to prevent mail going to your old address.
+- If you move house (even temporarily), tell your bank, credit card and utility providers.
+You might like to use the Royal Mail Redirection service.
 Also tell your providers if you change your work, home or mobile telephone numbers.

-- Use a spam filter: this will help block ‘phishing’ emails.
+- Use a spam filter to help block ‘phishing’ emails.

 - Choose strong passwords with a mix of several letters and numbers.
 Use different passwords for different websites and never reveal them to anyone.

-- Shred all confidential letters and statements to stop anyone piecing together information about you.
+- Shred all confidential letters and paper statements to stop anyone piecing together information about you.

-- Always log off Online Card Services before walking away from your computer.
+- Always log off Online Card Services before walking away from your computer or accessing other websites.